romanobraun/cleaningdata/CodeBook.md

 # CODEBOOK
 Adapted from the codebook in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+# IDs
+* subject: Numerical id for each specimen of the experiment
+* test: Test performed while obtaining data (see below in Activities section)

+## Parameters
 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.